samaronybarros/data-structures/README.md

 ###### Description

-Inserts an element to the ending of the Linked List.
+Inserts an element in the ending of the Linked List.

 ##### addToHead